Now that you have a cause, how do you achieve it?

 To put this into context, had the 30,000 people who attended anti-lockdown protests in Trafalgar Square joined a local political association of their choice and then used their influence to influence and where necessary change who represents them in the Association, lockdowns would have ended yesterday.
 This apathy also helps explain why the majority of Brits were for Brexit yet the majority of MPs were for Remain, with this divide being replicated along most issues.
 As we retreat, the corporate and sometimes foreign lobbyists march forward.
 This sort of division is reflected across the board and can only be resolved by more than 1.4% of the population becoming engaged with the running of their local, private political organisation.
 Voting and writing to your MP are important but not enough on their own.

-The first stage is to join, observe, see how things work, identify which members of the Executive Council and which Councillor’s and MPs are sound and which are not asking them their positions on the issues that matter to you and your family.
+The first stage is to join, observe, see how things work, identify which members of the Executive Council and which Councillor’s and MPs are sound and which are not, asking them their positions on the issues that matter to you and your family.
 In our view any politician supporting the polices of the “Great” Reset of the World Economic Forum or the UN’s Agenda 2030 are the problem.
 Identify how they are appointed, how many votes are required to replace them, whether there is an existing member who could replace them or if new members and candidates are required.
 Also, find out what vacancies are available that you and others can run for.

 Start low with unimportant positions like the Social Secretary and then work you way up to the Chairman.
 Identify how many like minded people must be recruited to shift the balance of power, they may well respond by sending more people down to hustings and AGM’s to counter your votes, but at least then you are battling for the soul of democracy toe to toe and the more that people engage, the healthier politics will become, because those that are turned out to counter your vote will tend to be more moderate and less fanatic than those who do not need encouragement.